 We consulted with over 700 trans people both online and in meetings across Birmingham, Cardiff, Edinburgh, London and Newcastle.
 These included meetings to hear about the unique experiences of disabled trans people, older and younger trans people, non-binary people, and trans people from a range of ethnic backgrounds.
 We also talked to our existing supporters to get their thoughts.

 Credit and © Fox Fisher and Lucky Tooth Productions

 Why do sections of your website still not mention trans people?

-We have committed to becoming fully trans-inclusive by August 2016.
 It's going to take some time because we want to work with experts and existing campaigners to make sure we get it right.
 So while there are bits of our website which don't yet mention trans people - they will do very soon.

 How can I get involved?

 In the future, we'll be recruiting for new roles to support our work to end transphobia, sign up to hear about these as well as any future campaigns and programmes: